 - Low-grade astrocytoma – These tumors generally grow slowly and do not spread.
 They generally affect adults between the ages of 20 and 50.

-- Glioblastoma multiform – These are the most aggressive and fast-growing type of astrocytoma.
+- Glioblastoma multiforme – These are the most aggressive and fastest-growing type of astrocytoma.
 They generally affect adults over age 50 and make up about 17% of all primary brain tumors.

 - Oligodendrogliomas – These tumors can be either slow-growing or more aggressive.
 They can occur in adults or children, but are more common in men between the ages of 20 and 40.
 They make up about 2% of all primary brain tumors.